SujitkumarAhir/FacebookAlbumsArchiver/README.md

 You can run 2-5 background processes simultaneously to move your Facebook albums to your google drive.
 These processes are running simultaneously depending on number of users accessing the website at a time.
 When running process finishes its task then next processes will start executing in background one by one.

 You can abort running/waiting processes.
 After abort if any process is available in queue then it will be started.

+If any process is already initiated and it is in running or waiting state then new copy of the same process cannot be started or initiated.
+In this case you should first abort running or waiting process then only you can start new one.

 ### prerequisites